Phactum/taxiride-blueprint/README.md

 # Blueprint for Business-Processing (Micro)Services

 Each Business Processing Management System (BPMS) has its own rules of how to be used and its own paradigms implemented.
-Using a BPMS requires a developer to be aware of these rules and also use its APIs which typically reflect the technology used by the implementation of the BPMS.
+Using a BPMS requires a developer to be aware of those rules and also to use its APIs which typically reflect the technology used by the implementation of the BPMS.

 All these rules and technologies *bleed* into the business code and lead to: